-The staff team consists highly qualified Teachers and Early Years Practitioners.
+The staff team consists of four well qualified Teachers and Early Years Practitioners.
 Details are shown at the beginning of this document.

-Staff supervisions and professional development are a regular aspect of our practice for the purpose of continuously developing the overall quality of our preschool.
+Staff appraisals, supervisions and professional development are a regular aspect of our practice for the purpose of continuously developing the overall quality of our pre-school.

-Our practitioners have completed a range of courses to support children which includes gaining new skills, and accessing additional training to meet children's' needs.
-We work together to identify training needs and requirements, regularly highlighting areas of personal interest and request specific training.
+The practitioners have completed a range of courses to support children which includes gaining new skills, and accessing additional training to meet children's' needs.

+The practitioners work together to identify training needs and requirements, regularly highlighting areas of personal interest and request specific training.
 When a child has special education needs and/or disabilities, staff will aim to access training to extend their knowledge.